-Mary Tudor and Charles Brandon by Jan Gossaert (c.
-1516)
+Mary Tudor & Charles Brandon (Jan Gossaert 1516)

 If one does a Google image search on the Internet for "Eleonora di Toledo" (wife of Grand Duke Cosimo I), Bronzino’s famous double portrait depicting the grand duchess and her young son, Giovanni, inevitably pops up as a result.

 At first glance, this famous painting appears to be nothing more than an aesthetically pleasing work of art.
 Upon closer inspection, however, one can ascertain that it is actually a form of propaganda, an advertisement.

 The piece was specifically designed to support the economic agenda of 16th century Florence while simultaneously validating Cosimo I’s rule.

 The iconic cream and black gown of brocaded velvet was comprised of gold weft loops.
 This laborious technique, known as calledriccio sopra riccio (loop over loop), produces a luxuriant texture (see motif detail).
 In celebration of the revival of the silk industry in Florence, Bronzino replicated the intricacies of this fabric with realistic precision.

 Interestingly, the painting was completed in August 1545- the same year in which Cosimo I began commissioning Bronzino and Pontormo to create twenty breathtaking tapestries for his palazzo (those same tapestries were recently featured in the Palazzo Vecchio exhibition: Il Principe dei Sogni: Giuseppe negli Arazzi Medicei).
 Each massive piece was woven in Florence on Florentine looms.